Breath as a resource

 • Breath treatment on the clothed body

-• Breath massage on the skin
+• Breath massage and classical massage on the skin

-• Reflexology massage
+• Reflexology massage on hands and feet

 • Therapeutic conversation